 1927 – Frontenac Oil Refineries became McColl-Frontenac Oil Company.

-1927, February 1 – Cornwall Street Ry opened a straight line along 2nd Street West from the entrance to the paper mill to the New York Central RR station grounds, avoiding the loop around the paper mill.
+1927, February 1 – Cornwall Street Ry opened a straight line along 2nd Street West from the entrance to the paper mill to the New York Central RR station grounds, avoiding but maintaining the loop around the paper mill.

 1927, April 1 – Cornwall Street Ry purchased three street cars from the Toronto Transportation Commission, numbering them as 18, 20 and a second 16.